A day in the life of a UN legal intern

 15:30: Time to duck out for a coffee with a lawyer from the United Nations Development Program.
 We go to a cafe that everyone refers to as being Melbourne-esque, but it’s still nothing like home.
 I wanted to sit down with this lawyer to pick his brain about what lawyers in his office do, and the kinds of work and careers they offer.

 17:00: After a little more research, the day winds down by completing several smaller court submissions so that they are ready to be filed with our sister office in Geneva first thing tomorrow.

 18:30: Time to head off for the day and meet up with some of the other interns to explore the NYC nightlife before beginning again tomorrow!

-If you are thinking about applying for 2018, the June LSAT (late registrations) closing date is May 3 Register now
+If you are thinking about applying for 2018, September LSAT registrations open late May.

 By Scott Colvin